Notes on the data: Self-assessed health

 Policy context: Self-assessed health status is commonly used as a proxy measure of actual health status; and how people rate their health is strongly related to their experience of illness and disability [1,2].
 This measure is therefore an important indicator of key aspects of quality of life .

 Australians generally consider themselves to be healthy.
-In 2014-15, over half (56.25%) of Australians aged 15 years and over rated their health as very good or excellent, while only 14.8% rated it as fair or poor .
-Older Australians generally rated themselves as having poorer health than younger people, with persons aged 75-84 years and 85 years and over recording the highest proportions of fair or poor health, at 29.5% and 33.8% respectively; only 9.1% of people aged 15 to 24 years rated their health as fair or poor .
-Men and women showed no differences in the way they assessed their overall health.
+In 2017–18, over half (56.4%) of Australians aged 15 years and over rated their health as ‘very good’ or ‘excellent’, while only 3.7% rated it as ‘poor’; a further 11.9% rated it as 'fair' .
+Older Australians generally rated themselves as having poorer health than younger people, with persons aged 75-84 years and 85 years and over recording the highest proportions of fair or poor health, at 30.9% and 35.8% respectively .
+There was little difference in the way men and women assessed their overall health, with men slightly more likely to report their health as fair or poor other than at ages 85 years and over, where almost one third more women than men reported poorer health.

 - Australian Bureau of Statistics (ABS).
 Profiles of health, Australia, 2011-13.
 (ABS Cat. no. 4338.0).
 Canberra: ABS; 2013.